Please select an area:

 Chris mostly works on an individual basis but does also do some family based work.

-Kerri is an accredited therapist with the BACP and works with individuals and couples.
-She uses Cognitive behaviour therapy (CBT) and solution focused ideas to help clients learn new techniques and coping strategies to help manage their issues, specialising in depression, stress and anxiety.
+Kerri is an accredited therapist with the BACP and is trained as a integrative therapist.
+She uses Cognitive behaviour therapy (CBT) and solution focused ideas to help clients learn new techniques and coping strategies to help manage their issues and has a special interest in depression, stress, anxiety and trauma.
+Kerri also integrates EMDR (Eye Movement Desensitisation and Reprocessing) into her compassionate and collaborative approach.

 Kerri has an NHS background with experience in substance misuse, Prescribed medication, CAMHS and Occupational Health.
 She works for many EAP’s and is recognised by some medical insurance providers, including BUPA.
 Kerri works with both couples and individuals and has undertaken Relate training.
 Kerri also provides clinical supervision to counsellors and other professionals.